 In this blog, we’ll take an in-depth look at the Blackhole attack and how you can use it to make your applications more resilient to network outages.
 We’ll explain how it works, how you can apply it, and how it can help your team and organization build more reliable systems.

-The Blackhole attack works by blocking outbound network traffic from a host or container.
+The Blackhole attack works by blocking network traffic from a host or container.
 It drops Internet Protocol (IP) packets at the transport layer by using traffic policing features built into the Linux Kernel and the Windows Filtering Platform for Windows hosts.
-By default, all outbound network traffic is dropped (except for DNS traffic and traffic to api.gremlin.com), but you can configure the attack to only impact specific types of traffic based on port, IP address, hostname, and other parameters.
+By default, all inbound and outbound network traffic is dropped (except for DNS traffic and traffic to api.gremlin.com), but you can configure the attack to only impact specific types of traffic based on port, IP address, hostname, and other parameters.
 Gremlin also provides a list of pre-defined third-party services that you can select for easy targeting, such as an AWS EC2 region.

 The attack supports these parameters: